 Every QCI (GBR and Non-GBR) is associated with a Priority level.
 Priority level 1 is the highest Priority level.
 The Priority levels shall be used to differentiate between SDF aggregates of the same UE, and it shall also be used to differentiate between SDF aggregates from different UEs.
 Via its QCI an SDF aggregate is associated with a Priority level and a PDB.
 Scheduling between different SDF aggregates shall primarily be based on the PDB.
-If the target set by the PDB can no longer be met for one or more SDF aggregate(s) across all UEs that have sufficient radio channel quality then Priority shall be used as follows: in this case a scheduler shall meet the PDB of SDF aggregates on Priority level N+1.
+If the target set by the PDB can no longer be met for one or more SDF aggregate(s) across all UEs that have sufficient radio channel quality then Priority shall be used as follows: in this case a scheduler shall meet the PDB of SDF aggregates on Priority level N in preference to meeting the PDB of SDF aggregates on Priority level N+1.